 - In a medium saucepan, add the water, sugar, cherry blossom flowers and hibiscus petals (if using).

-- Heat over medium fire until boiling.
+- Cook over medium heat until boiling.
 Reduce heat to low and simmer for 5 minutes.

 - Strain all flowers and return syrup to saucepan.
 Simmer for another 10-15 minutes until syrup reaches the desired consistency.